-Phillies pitcher Nick Pivetta is Monday’s Box-Toppers Player of the Day and rises to seventh place in season player rankings.
+Phillies pitcher Nick Pivetta is Monday’s Box-Toppers Player of the Day and rises to eighth place in season player rankings.

 Top 10 playersHere are the top 10 players in Box-Toppers points (BTP) for the 2018 season through the games of June 18:

 |2||Severino, Luis 3567||pi sp||nyy al||14.7|

 |10||Kluber, Corey 3200||pi sp||cle al||8.7|